 - 2 ¾ cup (330g) all purpose flour

 - 3 tablespoon sprinkles - jimmies, nonpareil, or quins

 - 1 cup (226g) unsalted butter, softened

-While the cookies are chilling in the fridge, preheat the oven to 375F.
+- While the cookies are chilling in the fridge, heat the oven to 375F.
 Line two cookie sheets with parchment paper.

-Add the salt, vanilla bean paste and milk, mixing on low until incorporated.
+- Add the salt, vanilla bean paste, and milk, mixing on low until incorporated.
 Add in the marshmallow cream.